Project

 Heat shield ablation rate and overheating mechanics seem wrong

-Added by Kasuha over 8 years ago.
-Updated almost 7 years ago.
+Added by Kasuha almost 9 years ago.
+Updated over 7 years ago.

 Status: